All Guides

 Thank you for supporting Table from Japan.

 These three bottles are the base of many Japanese dishes, from teriyaki sauce to simmered dishes and noodle soup broth.
-Once you have them in your pantry, cooking Japanese food at home feels much more approachable.
+Once you have them in your pantry, Japanese home cooking feels much more approachable.

 In Australia, you will often see mirin-style seasoning in major supermarkets, usually in the Asian foods aisle.
 These are easy to find and work well for everyday home cooking, especially for dishes like teriyaki.